Skip to content

 style V fill:#11497E,stroke:#000000

-For this quick-start guide, we'll be making our life easier and use eth-docker to set up both the remote signer and Vero.
+For the purposes of this quick-start guide, we'll be taking advantage of eth-docker's built-in support for web3signer (a remote signer) and Vero.
 Perform the following steps on the machine you intend to run Vero on:

 1. Clone eth-docker into a new "vero" directory